Embedded code copied

 After version WordPress 1.0 was released on May 27th 2003, Matt and Mike continued to develop WordPress whilst gaining the support of other developers who were keen to contribute to the project.
 Since then WordPress has built an extensive ecosystem of developers and contributors who continue to move the project forward with a regular release program.
 As a WordPress Agency, we at 93digital focus on delivering WordPress for clients.

-As of May 2020, WordPress powers over 36% of the entire internet according to w3techs Usage Statistics.
+Further back in the history of WordPress, WordPress was not a widely used CMS.
+But as of May 2020, WordPress powers over 36% of the entire internet according to w3techs Usage Statistics.

 This equates to an over 63% share of the entire Content Management System market.